Mop: Dry mop, dust mop

 A dry mop or dust mop is designed to pick up dry, loose contamination such as dust, earth, and sand from the surface of the floor.
 It consists of yarn and/or microfiber and can be used as a first step in cleaning a floor.

-Professional dry mops consist of a flat sheet of microfiber textile or sheets with a surface of looped yarn, usually about 15 cm wide, and comes in variable lengths (usually 30–100 cm).
+Professional dry mops consist of a flat sheet of microfiber textile or sheets with a surface of looped yarn, usually about 15 cm wide, and come in variable lengths (usually 30–100 cm).

 The dry mop can in many instances replace a broom and has the ability to hold a limited amount of dust, sand, and debris within itself.
 The heads of dry mops are often removable and can be washed and replaced when saturated with dust.
 Another option is using a vacuum cleaner to suck surface dust away from the mop; however, this is much more limited in its effectiveness.

 Single-use dry mops are also available and widely sold.